What is Loch Lyme Lodge?

 We understand that during these uncertain times, it is hard to make plans and even harder to know if those plans will change.
 We also know you are looking to get away, and we would love to have you come stay at the Lodge!
 That’s why we have implemented the flexible policy below.

-Through the remainder of 2020, if Covid-19 has affected your reservation at Loch Lyme Lodge:
+In the 2021 season, if Covid-19 has affected your reservation at Loch Lyme Lodge: